parveen-daffodil/au-components/services.md

 This topic covers what {{party 1}} is agreeing to do for {{party 2}}.
 It's important to be very clear here, so you know what responsibilities your business is taking on.

 Can you describe everything {{party 1}} will do for {{party 2}} by filling in the definition of Services in this Agreement?
-IF so, use the **first option**.
+If so, use the **first option**.
 Be sure to fill in the definition of Services with enough detail.

 Do you need a separate document (a Work Scope) to describe what {{party 1}} has to do?
 If so, use the **second option**.
 If you choose this option, you can just fill in the definition of Services in this agreement with a general, basic description or state that the Services are described in the Work Scope.